sydney-rd/react-ui-pattern/README.md

 # React-UI-Pattern

-## Description
+## Description  🌎

 This project is a web application that allows users to explore different country information such as their name, flag, capital, population, and region.
+As a geography lover, this was a fun refresher of all these facts!

 This project is deployed on [Netlify](https://react-country-project.netlify.app/).

 ### Features